Floyd Little appreciates well wishes as he battles rare cell cancer

-Floyd Little and his wife DeBorah hear, read and appreciate the well wishes and support so many have shown as one of the Broncos all-time greats battles cancer.
+DENVER — Floyd Little and his wife DeBorah hear, read and appreciate the well wishes and support so many have shown as one of the Denver Broncos all-time greats battles cancer.

 "I want to thank the Broncos organization, especially Joe Ellis," Little said in a phone call with 9NEWS in reference to the Broncos’ chief executive officer and president.
 Ellis has financially supported the Little's through the Friends of Floyd Go Fund Me Page.